Virginia Satir

-Virginia Satir (26 June 1916 – 10 September 1988) was an American author and psychotherapist, recognized for her approach to family therapy.
+Virginia Satir (June 26, 1916 – September 10, 1988) was an American author, clinical social worker and psychotherapist, recognized for her approach to family therapy.
 Her pioneering work in the field of family reconstruction therapy honored her with the title "Mother of Family Therapy".
-Her most well-known books are Conjoint Family Therapy, 1964, Peoplemaking, 1972, and The New Peoplemaking, 1988.
+Her best known books are Conjoint Family Therapy, 1964, Peoplemaking, 1972, and The New Peoplemaking, 1988.

 She is also known for creating the Virginia Satir Change Process Model, a psychological model developed through clinical studies.
-Change management and organizational gurus of the 1990s and 2000s embrace this model to define how change impacts organizations.
+Change management and organizational "gurus" of the 1990s and 2000s embrace this model to define how change impacts organizations.
+She died in 1988 in Menlo Park, California, of pancreatic cancer, aged 72.

 Early years

-Virginia Satir was born on June 26, 1916, in Neillsville, Wisconsin.
-She was the eldest of five children born to Oscar Alfred Reinnard Pagenkopf and Minnie Happe Pagenkopf.
+Virginia Satir was born on June 26, 1916 in Neillsville, Wisconsin.
+She was the eldest of five children born to Oscar Alfred Reinnard Pagenkopf and Minnie (Happe) Pagenkopf.
 When she was five years old, Satir suffered from appendicitis.
 Her mother, a devout Christian Scientist, refused to take her to a doctor.
 By the time Satir's father decided to overrule his wife, the young girl's appendix had ruptured.
 Doctors were able to save her life, but Satir was forced to stay in the hospital for several months.

 When Satir was three years old, she taught herself to read and by age nine, she had read all of the books in the library of her small one-room school.

 From early years, Satir demonstrated an interest in family dynamics.
 When she was five, she decided that she would grow up to be "a children's detective on parents, inclinations that would later become true through her therapeutic practices."
 She later explained that "I didn't quite know what I would look for, but I realized a lot went on in families that didn't meet the eye."